Mitra98t/Flavor/flavor_book/src/implementation/parser.md

 > This kind of parser is called [Recursive Descent Parser](https://en.wikipedia.org/wiki/Recursive_descent_parser)

-An important specification to do is related to the imperative structure of NovaScript.
+An important specification to do is related to the imperative structure of Flavor.
-In the NovaScript code we can define a sequence of instructions (statements separated by the semicolon).
+In the Flavor code we can define a sequence of instructions (statements separated by the semicolon).
 This structure is reflected on the implementation of the parser, which will produce a vector of ASTs (one per statement).